KageKaz/ClassesBackup/Winter 2025/RUSSN 25/The Captain's Daughter 1-5.md

 # Drawing

 # Notes
+Not an attack on class system, even though Pyotr goes to the other side
+Theme: illegetimacy
+Subvert russian censors: what is he really trying to say?

+Peter the great executed his son
+Creates power struggle for sucessor

+## rough outline
 Pyotr is a spoiled child
 Savelich vs Beaupre
 Beaupre gets cooked for being a useless drunk